Angelo State University: Campus

 The main campus is situated on 268 acre.
 It is centered on the campus mall, a tree-lined pedestrian walkway that covers over 1 mile (1.6 km) and connects most major buildings.
 It has changed significantly since 1965 as a result of the development of an ultramodern physical plant now valued at over $450 million.
 The university consists of over 60 buildings encompassing 1940768 sqft of available space.

 Major academic buildings include the Porter Henderson Library, which was completed in the fall of 1967, and the Raymond M. Cavness Science Building, which was opened in the spring of 1968.
 An academic building and a 10-story women's high-rise residence hall and accompanying food-service center were opened in September 1968.
 A second 10-story residence hall for men opened in September 1969.
 The modernization and expansion of the Houston Harte University Center was completed during the summer of 1971, and a physical education complex was opened in the summer of 1972.
+The Mayer Museum, a variety museum that consists of natural science, art, history, and a permanent arrowhead collection, finished construction in 2021.

 The Robert and Nona Carr Education-Fine Arts Building, completed during the spring of 1976, provides ultramodern facilities for the Departments of Education, Art and Music, and Communications, Drama, and Journalism.
 In addition to an extensive array of teaching facilities, many special-use areas are incorporated in the building, including the theater, recital hall, and band hall, and an area for art design and ceramics.
 The 60,000-sq-ft (5,600 m^{2}) Emil C. Rassman Building, completed during the summer of 1983, houses the Department of Business Administration, the Department of Accounting, Economics, and Finance, and Department of Aerospace Studies, as well as the office of the Dean of the College of Professional Studies.